Android-for-Python/BroadcastReceiver_examples/README.md

 # BroadcastReceiver_examples

-Android *only* examples of using `android.broadcast.BroadcastReceiver`.
+Android *only* examples of using the Python class `android.broadcast.BroadcastReceiver`.

 There are two examples, WiFi_scanner_example, and Bluetooth_scanner_example.